isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## sessionEnd

-This is used to notify the VA backend to immediately close the session when the user has abandoned viewing the content and is unlikely to return
+This is used to notify the MA backend to immediately close the session when the user has abandoned their viewing of the content and they are unlikely to return.

-If you don't send a `sessionEnd`, an abandoned session will time-out normally (after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes), and the session is deleted by the backend)
+If you don't send a `sessionEnd`, an abandoned session will time-out normally (after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes), and the session is deleted by the backend.

 ## sessionComplete